jsimms/compost-instructions/README.md

 Once the correct ruby version is installed, `cd` to the folder that will encase all of the projects.
 [This is a good article](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/) for a quick lesson on `cd` and `ls`, two handy terminal commands.

-For example you might have one folder called “projects” that encases each individual’s project, like so:
+For example you might have one folder called “projects” that encases each individual’s project, [like so](http://jdsimms.com.s3.amazonaws.com/compost/webapp03.png).

 Now it is time to clone the project from Github.